abyarth7/chitti/src/node-src/README.md

 // or
 TestgrpcService.host = '0.0.0.0:8080';

-// Call the rpc method
+// Calling the rpc method
 (async () => await TestgrpcService.hellogrpc({ req_messsage: 'requesting hellogrpc' });)();
 ```
 A new stub is created everytime when the host and port values are changed.